Davis, California

-Davis is the most populous city in Yolo County, California.
+Davis is the most populous city in Yolo County, California, United States.
 Located in the Sacramento Valley region of Northern California, the city had a population of 66,850 in 2020, not including the on-campus population of the University of California, Davis, which was over 9,400 (not including students' families) in 2016.
-As of 2023, there were 38,369 students enrolled at the university.
+As of 2023, there were 40,850 students enrolled at the university, and is known as the biking capital of America.

 History

-Davis sits on land that originally belonged to the Indigenous Patwin, a southern branch of Wintun people, who were killed or forced from their lands by the 1830s as part of the California Genocide through a combination of mass murders, smallpox and other diseases, and both Mexican and American systems of Indigenous slavery.
+Davis sits on land that was historically inhabited by Indigenous people associated with the Clovis culture.
+The Patwin, a southern branch of Wintun people, eventually displaced existing Indigenous tribes.
+The Patwin were subsequently displaced by the American and Mexican government in the 1830s as part of the California genocide.
 Patwin burial grounds have been found across Davis, including on the site of the UC Davis Mondavi Center.
-After the killing and expulsion of the Patwin, territory that eventually became Davis emerged from one of California's most complicated, corrupt land grants, Laguna de Santos Callé.
-The 1852 Land Commission concurred with US Attorneys who argued that the grant was "fraudulent in all its parts," and in his 1860 District Court ruling Justice Ogden Hoffman observed that "It is impossible to contemplate without disgust the series of perjuries which compose the record" of the land grant.
-Nevertheless, Jerome C. Davis, a prominent farmer and one of the early claimants to land in Laguna de Santos Callé, lobbied all the way to the United States Congress in order to retain the land that eventually became Davis.
-Davis became a depot on the Southern Pacific Railroad in 1868, when it was named "Davisville" after Jerome C. Davis.
-However, the post office at Davisville shortened the town name to "Davis" in 1907.
+Territory that eventually became Davis emerged from ranchos, Laguna de Santos Callé.
+Jerome C. Davis, a prominent farmer and one of the early claimants to land in Laguna de Santos Callé, lobbied to the United States Congress to retain the land that eventually became Davis.
+Davis became a depot on the Southern Pacific Railroad in 1868, when it was named Davisville after Jerome C. Davis.
+The post office at Davisville shortened the town name to "Davis" in 1907.
 The name stuck, and the city of Davis was incorporated on March 28, 1917.

 From its inception as a farming community, Davis is known primarily for its contributions to agricultural policy along with veterinary care and animal husbandry.
 Following the passage of the University Farm Bill in 1905 by the California State Legislature, Governor George Pardee selected Davis out of 50 other sites as the future home to the University of California's University Farm, officially opening to students in 1908.
 The farm, later renamed the Northern Branch of the College of Agriculture in 1922, was upgraded to become the seventh UC general campus, the University of California, Davis, in 1959.